 Can I bring my family on an IEC Working Holiday?+

-Your spouse or common-law partner may be eligible for an open work permit as the spouse of an IEC permit holder, depending on your permit duration (typically required to be at least 6 months remaining).
+Your spouse or common-law partner may be eligible for an open work permit as the spouse of an IEC permit holder, and this can depend on conditions such as how much time is left on your permit.
 Your dependent children may be eligible for visitor status or student permits.
-Check current IRCC policy for dependent eligibility rules.
+The exact conditions can change, so verify the current dependent-eligibility rules on canada.ca.

 Does a criminal record affect my IEC application?+

 Yes.
-All work permit applicants — including IEC — must meet standard Canadian admissibility requirements.
-A criminal record that makes you inadmissible under IRPA s.36 can result in your work permit application being refused.
+All work permit applicants, including IEC, must meet standard Canadian admissibility requirements.
+A criminal record that may make you inadmissible under IRPA s.36 can result in your work permit application being refused.
 Address criminal inadmissibility (TRP or Criminal Rehabilitation) before or alongside your IEC application if applicable.

 Can I study while on an IEC Working Holiday permit?+

 Yes, with limitations.
-You can take short-term courses (6 months or less) without a study permit.
-For programs longer than 6 months, you would need a separate study permit.
+You can generally take short-term courses (6 months or less) without a study permit.
+For programs longer than 6 months, you would usually need a separate study permit.
 Many Working Holiday participants take language courses or short professional development programs.
+Verify current study-without-a-permit rules on canada.ca.